To RSVP for this year’s Bear Heart Vision Quest, please follow this link.

 This information is for the men and women who will be participating as Questers and Supporters for the Bear Heart Vision Quest that will take place in the mountains near Cloudcroft, New Mexico.
 Our limit is 12 Questers this year.
 There is no limit on the number of supporters.

-There will be a four-door Going-Out Sweat before the Questers go out, a Sweat for the Supporters during the Quest, and a one-door Sweat for everyone after all Questers have returned.
+There will be a four-door Going-Out Purification Lodge before the Questers go out, a Purification Lodge for the Supporters during the Quest, and a one-door Purification Lodge for everyone after all Questers have returned.

 The following is adapted from Bear Heart’s notes on Vision Questing.